pakLebah/ANSITerminal/README.md

 # ANSITerminal

 **ANSITerminal** is an open source Swift library to access ANSI Terminal and (almost) all of its features.
 It's including text coloring, text styling, cursor and screen handling, and direct keyboard input. **ANSITerminal** is based on standard ANSI features which is commonly supported on Unix terminals especially such as xterm and VT-100 compatible.
+This library currently only supports Linux and macOS, simply because Swift isn't officially available on Windows yet.

 > **UPDATE**:
 > Latest version is v.0.0.3 at May, 26th 2019.
 There are a [simple demo](https://github.com/pakLebah/ansiDemo) and also a [simple game](https://github.com/pakLebah/ansiSlide) made using this library.
 Have fun! :)